1453024/Thesis/README.md

-# myProject
+# Thesis

-A quick description of myProject.
+A quick description of Thesis.